Pwootage/prime-patcher/README.md

 All commands should be prefixed with `java -jar patcher-0.1.1-SHAPSHOT.jar `

 Extract an iso (but not embedded PAKs)
-* `extract -fq output-directory/ input/GM8E01.iso`
+* `extract -fq -o output-directory/ -i input/GM8E01.iso`

 Extract an iso (and embedded PAKs)
-* `extract -fpq output-directory/ input/GM8E01.iso`
+* `extract -fpq -o output-directory/ -i input/GM8E01.iso`

 Repack an iso (auto-detects PAKs if they are extracted by this tool)
-* `repack -fq input/directory/ output-file.iso`
+* `repack -fq -i input/directory/ -o output-file.iso`

 # How do I randomize?